pyscript/pyscript/docs/reference/elements/py-config.md

 One can also declare dependencies so as to get access to many 3rd party OSS packages that are supported by PyScript.
 You can also link to `.whl` files directly on disk like in our [toga example](https://github.com/pyscript/pyscript/blob/main/examples/toga/freedom.html).

+Package dependencies in the `<py-config>` can be declared by using the direct link to the package URL (whl or any other format supported by the chosen runtime) or by just providing the package name [and version].
+If only the name [and version] are provided, packages will be installed directly from what's provided by your runtime or from PyPI.

+NOTICE that only pure python packages from PyPI will work and packages with C dependencies will not.
+These need to be built specifically for WASM (please, consult the Pyodide project for more information about what's supported and on how to build packages with C dependencies)

 ```
 <py-config>
   packages = ["./static/wheels/travertino-0.1.3-py3-none-any.whl"]